NFL Draft Grades - New England Patriots

 Round: 2

 The Patriots must protect Drake Maye at all cost.
 They need at least three offensive line upgrades in the 2025 NFL Draft.
-Donovan Jackson is a tough blocker with upside.
-Pick change; previously Luther Burden, WR
+Ozzy Trapilo was a reliable blocker for Boston College.
+He's a very tall right tackle prospect.
+Pick change; previously Donovan Jackson, G

 Round: 3